Kay Lenz: Personal life

 Lenz was the first wife of singer-actor David Cassidy.
-Of their marriage, Lenz says:I wasn’t used to that state-of-stardom lifestyle...
+Of their April 3, 1977, wedding, Lenz says:I wasn’t used to that state-of-stardom lifestyle...
 When we eloped it was on the national news.
 All of a sudden I was getting mail from women telling me that they had three of his children.

-The threats from Cassidy's fans became so frequent, Lenz retained the services of celebrity bodyguard Tommy Peacock.
-Lenz and Cassidy married on April 3, 1977, and divorced on December 28, 1983.
-She has no children.
+The couple divorced on December 28, 1983.

+In November 2018, Lenz and her partner, Dr. Mark Brown, MD, lost their home in the Woolsey Fire in Malibu, California.